bbisesti/cpt_271_week_3/readme.md

    - Please be sure to install Virtualbox and Vagrant on your personal machines.
 Virtualbox will be the default provider for the Vagrant VM I have setup for this assignment.
 The Vagrant VM (configured in the Vagrantfile in this repository) contains a configuration for setting up a basic Ubuntu Linux VM and installing "Flask"(a Python web framework) and spinning up the basic REST API I have coded there.

    - Please install Wireshark and Postman from the links above.
-Once Wireshas has finished installing please start your "listener".
-We will leave Wireshark listening through this assignment.
+Once Wireshas has finished installing please start your "capture".
+We will leave Wireshark listening to your network traffic through this assignment.

    - "Clone" this GitHub repository to your personal machine [Basic Cloning Instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)